 Perform the PTI in an intermediate scenario

 A test engineer can use his notebook and run an ENC to be able to perform a PTI in a different environment.
 If this notebook is connected again in the PTI centre, the local ENC does not disturb the PTI environment.

+The local ENC transfers all result to the ENC in the network.
+This ENC treats the results in the same way as its own.
+The local ENC can delete all results after the results have been transferred to the ENC in the network.

 Interaction between clients